RatoGBM/PrivateNoteTab/README.md

 # PrivateNoteTab

+**God News!
+It seems that the extension has been removed from the chrome web store!**

 A cleaned up version of https://notetab.li/ ([NoteTab Chrome Extension](https://chrome.google.com/webstore/detail/notetab-notepad-in-the-ho/cjnhekhopohdcoojldnnpfmogbljienl)) without the malware.
 And no custom search engine - you can use your native search engine without anyone watching.

 You are free and encouraged to doublecheck my code changes to the original code.